Connect with us

 RELATED: Debut of World’s First Carbon Captured Net-Zero Cement

-The Sustainable City’s net zero carbon building will be offsetting all its embodied carbon emissions from construction and interiors prior to operations, based on an offset scheme.
+The Sustainable City’s net zero carbon building will offset all its embodied carbon emissions from construction and interiors before operations, based on an offset scheme.

 According to Diamond Developers, the building will generate more than 300% of its operational requirements through renewable energy sources such as solar and biogas.